-- 8.6.
+- 8.5.
+An application for a tailchase lead authorisation will not be considered unless the applicant already holds, or is recommended for, a tailchase member authorisation and a formation leading authorisation. - 8.6.
 Before a DAE recommends an applicant for a 'tailchase lead' authorisation the applicant must demonstrate consideration of the following during the pre-flight briefing: - a) Maximum speeds and power to be used - b) Maximum 'g' loading (both positive and negative) - c) Type of manoeuvres used in tailchasing - d) Consideration of other formation members - e) The emergency and loss of leader procedures - 8.7.
 The applicant must demonstrate the ability to satisfactorily brief, lead, and debrief a representative tailchase.